ntrvn/personal-website/README.md

 ## My Personal Website
-- created with React JS
+- Created with React JS
+- This application requires keyboard input so it only works on Desktop Browser.
 - livelink: https://nhantransite.herokuapp.com